The Leading Independent

 Career Statistics

-Twenty-eight percent of the Class of 2023 went into consulting careers after graduating from Marshall.
-Technology was the second most popular industry, claiming 24% of graduates.
-Financial services followed at 17%, and 10% percent of the class went into the entertainment and interactive gaming industry.
-Healthcare attracted 6% of the Class of 2023.
-Meanwhile, the top three most chosen functions were marketing/sales, consulting, and finance, which drew 34%, 30% and 20% of 2023 graduates, respectively.
-The average base salary among all graduates was $150,081.
+Eighty percent of the USC Marshall MBA Class of 2024 reported obtaining employment within 3 months of graduation.
+Twenty-eight percent of the Class of 2024 went into consulting careers after graduating from Marshall.
+Technology was the second most popular industry, claiming 19% of graduates.
+Financial services followed at 13%, and 9% percent of the class each went into the media/entertainment/interactive gaming industries or CPG.
+The average base salary among all graduates was $144,442 with an average signing bonus of $32,524.

-As often occurs among business school graduates, a large proportion of the Class of 2023, 81%, found post-MBA employment in the region where Marshall is located: the Western U.S. The Northeastern U.S. drew 8% of graduates, and 2% chose jobs internationally.
-The remaining portion of the class spread throughout the Southwestern, Midwestern, and Southern regions of the U.S.
+As often occurs among business school graduates, a large proportion of the Class of 2024, 81%, found post-MBA employment in the region where Marshall is located: the Western U.S. The Northeastern U.S. drew 8% of graduates.
+Three percent each settled in the Southwestern, Midwestern, and Mid-Atlantic regions of the U.S.

 Financing

 Tuition for the first year at Marshall is $79,893 in 2024-2025 with an additional $6,836 in fees.
-However, the school estimates that considering other living expenses such as housing and textbooks, students will spend approximately $122,922 in this time.
-The second-year cost amounts to $106,769, based on 2024-2025 tuition.
+The second-year cost amounts to $77,706, based on 2024-2025 tuition.
+These figures do not include cost of living expenses.
 To help students finance their education, Marshall offers several merit-based fellowships ranging from partial to full tuition for domestic and international applicants.
 Second-year students who do not receive a fellowship when admitted to the program are eligible for Dean’s Scholarships, which are awarded based on accomplishments during the first year of the MBA program.
 Students may also finance their education through federal and private loans.

 Cost of Attendance (First Year, 2024-2025)